slDon/Chinook/README.md

 Complete Tasks

 1. Move data retrieval methods to separate class / classes (use dependency injection)
 2. Favorite / unfavorite tracks.
 An automatic playlist should be created named "My favorite tracks"
 3. Add tracks to a playlist (existing or new one).
 The dialog is already created but not yet finished.
 6. User should be able to rename the playlist
+4. The user's playlists should be listed in the left navbar.
+If a playlist is added (or modified), this should reflect in the left navbar.
+There is already one playlist link in the Nav Menu as an example.